Story by Zoë Zulauf Ware /

 If you find any of these during inspection and the damage is isolated towards the end(s) of the rope, you may remove the sections and continue to use the remaining length should it meet other safety qualifications.
 However, it’s critical to record the new length of the rope and double-check it before you climb or rappel on it again.
 The difference between lowering off a 35m route with 70m rope and a newly-shortened 60m rope could be disastrous.

 Additionally, ropes are damaged by sunlight, heat, water, dirt, and chemicals more substantially than one would suppose.
 While the good etiquette of not stepping on climbing ropes may seem like common knowledge, untrained four-legged friends and crag newbies can unintentionally grind sand, dirt, and grit into the core fibers of ropes without knowing the true impact.
 Pick up a cheap tent fooprint or rope tarp to keep your rope off the ground and practice good mentorship with groups of new climbers and crag companions.
-Intermittent washing with a very mild detergent like Dr. Bronner’s or a commercial rope wash is fine, but keeping your rope clean in the first place helps avoid accidental exposure to harsh, acidic detergents or other chemicals.
+Intermittent washing with a very mild, detergent-free soap like Dr. Bronner’s or a commercial rope wash is fine, but keeping your rope clean in the first place helps avoid accidental exposure to harsh, acidic detergents or other chemicals.
 Sunlight and heat speed the degradation of the climbing rope fibers, with the telltale sign of serious lightening or discoloration to alert you.
 Keep your rope bundled safely in a cool, dark, dry place to ensure its longevity.

 Think about how long you’ve had it, how much you’ve used it during that time period, and the damage it’s withstood.
 Think about the relationship between these three factors.
 When you know, you know.
 If you’re not sure… you probably know.
 If it all adds up to an okay-go but something just doesn’t feel right, go with your gut.
 I’ve never heard anyone tell me how happy they were that they milked another year out of a rope they felt uncomfortable on.
 Sure, ropes are expensive and they begin to feel like dear friends over time, but learning to make conservative assessments on their health and longevity means you get to climb for longer, which is the most important part here.
 A new climbing rope is ultimately an investment in your safety and an opportunity to make new memories, and our friends over at IME would be happy to help you pick one out.
 Plus, that DIY climbing rope chair isn’t going to weave itself now, is it?